 Almost every application currently runs on a client/server model whereas the number of users peak, the networks either need to be scaled in real-time- which is quite expensive, or it gets clogged.
 Blockchain, with its reliance on a peer-to-peer network, offers a consistent experience.
 Plus if you add to that the advantage of independence from managing a single server, this approach becomes much more feasible both in monetary and functionality terms.

 The public nature of Blockchain means not only users can see their transactions but it also makes the task of auditing a lot easier.
-In fact, given the permanent and immutable nature of Blockchain transactions, some experts argue that it might even eliminate the need of auditing altogether.
+In fact, given the permanent and immutable nature of Blockchain transactions, some experts argue that it might even eliminate the need for auditing altogether.

 Transparency and security are often seen as the two ends of the data management.
 But Blockchain helps deliver both.
 While its public availability ensures all transactions are visible to users, the strong encryption eliminates any changes of data forgery or leakage.
 For instance, the data is commonly encrypted via the SHA-256 algorithm, which when tried to break, would require 2^256 attempts.
-Even with the fastest supercomputers available, a single encryption would take years to break- essentially fending off attackers even before they attack!
+Even with the fastest supercomputers available, single encryption would take years to break- essentially fending off attackers even before they attack!

 Also, because it works on disturbed network and transactions are authenticated based on consensus, attackers would need to hack thousands of systems to commit a fraudulent transaction against a single server in the current architecture.